khaledabdelfatah/iti_final_task/README.md

 ## FINAL NOTES:
 ## Make Sure That You have mysql db on your computer and a database named mydb
 ## make sure to execute the sql commend to create a tables for you
-## The sql commend can be found in  db folder
+## The sql commend can be found in app.py file all you can do is to uncomment them
+## or you can view them in db folder in mydb.sql file

 ## product table
 <img src="https://drive.google.com/uc?id=1vhvzA_Y41fC0e7qmGL0aJrEAFEfA3vXS"